MicrosoftDocs/power-platform/power-platform/power-fx/expression-grammar.md

 ---
 # Power Fx Expression Grammar

-Power Fx is based on formulas that bind a name to an expression.
+Power Fx is based on formulas that binds a name to an expression.
 Just like a spreadsheet, as inbound dependencies to the expression change, the expression is recalculated and the value of the name changes, possibly cascading the recalculation into other formulas.

-This grammar covers the expression part of a formula.
+This grammar covers the expression part of the formula.
 Binding to a name to create a formula is dependent on how Power Fx is integrated.
-In spreadsheets, the binding syntax is generally not exposed and is implied by where the expression is written, for example typing =B1 in the A1 cell.
+In spreadsheets, the binding syntax is not exposed and is implied by where the expression is written, for example `typing =B1` in the A1 cell.
 In some cases, no binding is required at all and Power Fx is used as an expression evaluator, for example in supporting calculated columns of a database table.
 For Power Apps, the binding is implied when in Power Apps Studio with [a serialization format based on YAML for use outside Power Apps Studio](expression-grammar.md).

-### Grammar conventions
+## Grammar conventions

 The lexical and syntactic grammars are presented using grammar productions.
 Each grammar production defines a non-terminal symbol and the possible expansions of that non-terminal symbol into sequences of non-terminal or terminal symbols.
 In grammar productions, non-terminal symbols are shown in italic type, and terminal symbols are shown in a fixed-width font.